korayguclu/technical-interview-questions/README.md

 If you have a multiuser portal where users can change other users data as the following example, you need to use optimistic or pesimistic locking. (ref:http://bit.ly/1q0FcVG)

-1.User A reads a record
+1. User A reads a record
-2.User B reads the same record
+2. User B reads the same record
-3.User A updates that record
+3. User A updates that record
-4.User B updates the same record
+4. User B updates the same record

 User B2 has now over-written the changes that User A made.
 They are completely gone, as if they never happened.
 This is called a 'lost update'.